Age doesn’t matter when it comes to exercise and strength. And why should it? In fact, the older you are, the more you benefit by being active.

 You’ll stay strong with strength exercises, limber with flexibility exercises, prevent falls with balance exercises and have more energy with endurance exercises.
 And how can you beat those benefits?

 Our tendency at any age is to use minor aches and pains as a reason to take it easy, to sit longer.
 But what we really need is to use our aches and pains, not as excuses, but as motivation.
 As our reason to keep moving.
 Strength is the first type of exercise that we tend to dismiss, thinking that we are too old or too tired or it’s too late for us.
 But there is more to strength exercises than being a body builder.
-Read on to see what I mean.
+Read on to see what we mean.

 Here are a few things to keep in mind (click on any of these 6 tips to read more)…

 Regular physical activity is very important to the health and abilities of older people.
 In fact, studies show that “taking it easy” is risky.
 For the most part, when older people lose their ability to do things on their own, it doesn’t happen just because they’ve aged.
 It’s usually because they’re not active.
+Keep your strength as you age.

 According to the U.S. Surgeon General’s Report on Physical Activity and Health, inactive people are nearly twice as likely to develop heart disease as those who are more active.
 Lack of physical activity also can lead to more visits to the doctor, more hospitalizations, and more use of medicines for a variety of illnesses.